Key Points

 The first is the displacement effect.
 When AI automates tasks previously performed by workers, it directly reduces labour demand in the affected occupations.
 This is the channel captured by the headline exposure figures, and it is the one that dominates public discussion.
 Unlike previous waves of automation that primarily displaced routine manual and cognitive tasks, AI has the potential to automate non-routine cognitive work across a much broader occupational spectrum — which is why the current wave feels different.

 Their model includes a third channel: the rise of the AI industry itself.
 The development of AI models, the infrastructure required to run them, and the consultancy services associated with advising firms on adoption all create jobs directly.
-This is a real effect, but in the context of the whole economy it is likely to be modest compared to the displacement and reinstatement channels.

 The net impact on employment depends on the relative strength of displacement and reinstatement.
 Despite their finding that economies have historically self-corrected, Acemoglu and Restrepo argue that AI may generate weaker reinstatement effects than previous technologies, at least in the short to medium term — such that the economy might settle into a new balance with a smaller share of work done by humans.
 This is not a prediction of mass unemployment, but it is a prediction that the adjustment could be slower and more painful than in previous technological transitions.